FurryCoders/falocalrepo-server/README.md

 default to descending ID, while users default to ascending username.

 The _View_ menu is only visible for submissions and allows changing between the (default) grid view to the list view used for journals and users.
 Submission thumbnails are visualised in both cases.
+The view setting is overridden and set to grid when the window width goes below a certain margin.

+_Note_: the view menu is not available available on all mobile devices when viewed in portrait orientation.

 The _Search_ button submits the search request using the current query and sorting settings.

+The _Browse_ button resets the current search query and reverts to browse mode (all entries).

+The _Search on Fur Affinity_ button opens the current search on Fur Affinity, translating the common search and sorting fields.
+Common search fields are tags, author, description, and fileurl/fileext.

 Under the search controls are the number of results and current page.